 - Dairy is needed for calcium.
 It’s thought that you need two to four portions of dairy or alternatives each day.

-- Protein is needed to make enezymes, regulate hormones, and to build and repair tissues. *If you’re a vegetarian or vegan there are other ways to include these in your diet.
+- Protein is needed to make enzymes, regulate hormones, and build and repair tissues. *If you’re a vegetarian or vegan there are other ways to include these in your diet.

 - Fruits and vegetables are needed for fibre, and various other vitamins and minerals.
 It’s recommended that you eat five portions of these a day.